The West Australian

 The West Australian is the only locally edited daily newspaper published in Perth, Western Australia.
-It is owned by Seven West Media (SWM), as is the state's other major newspaper, The Sunday Times.
+It is owned by Southern Cross Media Group, as is the state's other major newspaper, The Sunday Times.
 It is the second-oldest continuously produced newspaper in Australia, having been published since 1833.
 It tends to have conservative leanings, and has mostly supported the Liberal–National Party Coalition.
 It has Australia's largest share of market penetration (84% of WA) of any newspaper in the country.

 Content

 The West Australian publishes international, national and local news.
 As of 23 February 2015, newsgathering was integrated with the TV news and current-affairs operations of Seven News, Perth, which moved its news staff to the paper's Osborne Park premises.
 SWM also publishes two websites from Osborne Park—thewest.com.au and PerthNow.

 The daily newspaper includes lift-outs including Play Magazine, The Guide, West Weekend, and Body and Soul.
 Thewest.com.au is the online version of the daily newspaper, available only to subscribers.